pymolresponse package

 add_operator(operator: Operator) None[source]

-form_tei_mo(program: Program, program_obj, tei_mo_type: AO2MOTransformationType) None[source]
+form_tei_mo(program: Program, program_obj: Any, tei_mo_type: AO2MOTransformationType) None[source]

-abstract run(hamiltonian: Hamiltonian, spin: Spin, program: Program, program_obj) None[source]
+abstractmethod run(hamiltonian: Hamiltonian, spin: Spin, program: Program | None, program_obj: Any) None[source]

 Run the solver.